CSCfi/hpc-containers/index.md

     rm -rf /tmp/build
 ```

-We can build the container with Docker as follows:
+Next, we build the container with Docker as follows:

 ```sh
 docker build --tag localhost/app:0.1.0 --file app.dockerfile .
 ```

-Converting Docker container into Apptainer container.
+We can converting the Docker image into Apptainer image by saving the Docker image into an archive and building the Apptainer image from the archive as follows:

 ```sh
 docker save --output app.tar localhost/app:0.1.0
 apptainer build app.sif docker-archive://app.tar
 ```

-Pushing to container registry such as GitHub Container Registry.
+Now, we can test that the container works as expected in the same way as in the Apptainer example.

+Finally, we can push the container image to a container registry.
+For example, we can use GitHub Container Registry (GHCR) as follows:

 ```sh
 docker login --username <username> ghcr.io  # will prompt for an access token